Anim4Bot

 Posted by Emmanuel Sichet on 04/11/2015

 Posted in: Animabot Rev2.
-Tagged: 3D printer, Animabot, herkulex, hexapod, hexapod robot, raspberry pi, STM32F4.
+Tagged: 3D printer, Animabot, herkulex, hexapod, Hexapod Robot, raspberry pi, STM32F4.
 2 Comments

 It’s been a while since the last post… mostly because my new job is taking away most of my time…